Codecademy/docs/content/general/concepts/octal/octal.md

 The **octal** number system is a base-8 number system that uses digits from 0-7 to represent any number.
 Octal is a number system similar to other number systems like [binary](https://www.codecademy.com/resources/docs/general/binary) and hexadecimal.

-The octal system was often used in the past because systems were based on 12, 24, or 36 bits.
-The binary or hexadecimal system is commonly used in today's technologies, especially with 16, 32, or 64-bit machines.
-The octal number system has an advantage over the hexadecimal system in that we do not need to use characters from the alphabet to express a number in octal.
+Octal was often used because machines were based on 12, 24, or 36 bits.
+In contrast, binary or hexadecimal are commonly used in modern technologies, especially with 16, 32, or 64-bit machines.
+The octal number system has an advantage over the hexadecimal system in that characters from the alphabet are not used to express a number in octal.

 ## Example